-- Main circuit power supply is ON.

-- There is no hard wire base block state.

-- · There are no alarms.

-- If a Servomotor without a polarity sensor is used, polarity detection has been completed.\

-- \ Do not include this condition if the Servo ON command (Enable Operation command) is input for the first time after the control power supply was turned ON.
-In that case, when the first Servo ON command (Enable Operation command) is input, polarity detection is started immediately and the /S-RDY signal turns ON at the completion of polarity detection.
+- Main circuit power supply is ON. - · There are no alarms. - If a Servomotor without a polarity sensor is used, polarity detection has been completed. - Do not include this condition if the servo ON (Enable Operation) command is input for the first time after the control power supply was turned ON.
+In that case, when the first Enable Operation command is input, polarity detection is started immediately and the /S-RDY signal turns ON at the completion of polarity detection.

-Type Signal Connector Pin No. Signal Status Meaning Output Output /S-RDY Must be allocated.
-ON (closed) Ready to receive Servo ON command (Enable Operation command).
-Output /S /3-ND1 OFF (open) Not ready to receive Servo ON command (Enable Operation command).
+Type Signal Connector Pin No. Signal Status Meaning Output ut /S-RDY Must be allocate Must be allocated ON (closed) Ready to receive Servo ON (Enable Operation) command.
+Output /3-ND1 Must be allocated.
+OFF (open) Not ready to receive Servo ON (Enable Operation) command.